gramat-lang/specs/EXPRESSIONS.md

 # Expressions

+The expressions are defined using a language similar to the regular expressions of most programming languages but adapted to describe a collection of name/value pairs (_map_ in this document).

 ## Plain Property Rule

 Defines a plain property in the current object taking the value from the captured text in the rule evaluation.
 If the rule doesn't match, no value will be considered (not even `null`).